General Assembly clears 2020 congressional redistricting map that splits Forsyth County

-The proposed congressional redistricting map for 2020 has cleared the General Assembly that splits Forsyth County and combines Winston-Salem with Guilford County.
+The proposed congressional redistricting map for 2020 that splits Forsyth County and combines Winston-Salem with Guilford County has cleared the General Assembly.

 The state Senate approved by a 24-17 vote along party lines House Bill 1029, titled "Congress 2020" by bill sponsor N.C.
 Rep. David Lewis, R-Harnett.